openspyrit/spyrit-examples/2021_Optics_express/README.md

 cd ./spyrit-examples/2021_Optics_express/
 ```

+This folder contains two script

+* main.py:  the script generates the figures in the paper from trained networks (typically run in spyder)
+* train.py: the script can be used to retrain the network (typically run in a terminal)

 # Install the dependencies

 Our scripts primarily relies on the [SPyRiT ](https://github.com/openspyrit/spyrit) package that can be installed via `pip`.
 We recommend creating a virtual (e.g., conda) environment first.